 - Manage lineups into the market to meet physical distancing requirements of two metres between individuals.
 Direct traffic flow through the market using chalk or tape markings on the ground, ropes, barriers or other markers as required.
 Where possible, implement one-direction traffic flow to promote physical distancing.

 - Vendors must set up with adequate distance between booths to ensure physical distancing can be maintained.

 - Manage physical distancing for food vendors providing take-away service (e.g. when ordering and picking up food).
 Whenever possible, place take-out food vendors in one area of the market to minimize traffic volume.

 - If seating is provided, it should be arranged in a way that ensures:

 - At least two metres of physical distancing between tables where physical barriers are present and three metres where physical barriers are absent;

-- Only members of the same group should be seated together; and
+- Only members of the same household group should be seated together; and

-- A maximum of six people can be seated together at the same table.
+- A maximum of four people can be seated together at the same table.

 - Create an environment where customers and vendors can practise safe physical distancing of at least two metres.
 Provide signage at entrances, exits and throughout the market reminding vendors and customers of distancing requirements.

 Markets may only sell take-away food (fresh, frozen and prepared foods) from food carts and food trucks, as well as pre-packaged liquor.
 Vendors must be considered essential services or an allowable business.
 The list of essential services and allowable businesses is available on saskatchewan.ca/COVID19.
 All vendors and products must meet existing Saskatchewan legislation and regulations.